 Joseph Grinnel coined the term “Niche”.
 He described a niche as the distributional unit specific to each species.
 He emphasised that no two species living in the same territory can occupy the same ecological niche for long.

-The ecological niche not only involves the physical space occupied by an organism but it also describes the functional role or place of a species in its community structure.
-This includes everything related to how it influences a community, i.e. what it eats, where it lives, what it does, the trophic position occupied, etc. Niche describes how a species contributes to the energy flow of the system, how it gains energy and supplies it further in an ecosystem.
+The ecological niche not only involves the physical space occupied by an organism but also describes the functional role or place of a species in its community structure.
+This includes everything related to how it influences a community, i.e. what it eats, where it lives, what it does, the trophic position occupied, etc. Niche describes how a species contributes to the system’s energy flow and how it gains energy and supplies it further in an ecosystem.

 There are three aspects of an ecological niche: